Skip to main content

 nonce = hash[0..4] || secret[20..32]

-Now we are ready to serialize all that information to the 256-bytes handshake packet and send it to the server:
+After encrypting aes_params, noted as E(aes_params), remove AES as it is no longer needed.
+We are now ready to serialize all this information into the 256-byte handshake packet and send it to the server.

 ParameterSizeNotes